 Sec.
-25-09.
+25-06.
 Performance Standards for Construction Sites of One Acre or More

 - (1) RESPONSIBLE PARTY.
 The responsible party shall implement an erosion and sediment control plan, developed in accordance with Sec.
-25-11 that incorporates the requirements of this section. - (2) PLAN.
+25-08 that incorporates the requirements of this section. - (2) PLAN.
 A written plan shall be developed in accordance with Sec.
-25-11 and implemented for each construction site. - (3) EROSION AND OTHER POLLUTANT CONTROL REQUIREMENTS.
+25-08 and implemented for each construction site. - (3) EROSION AND OTHER POLLUTANT CONTROL REQUIREMENTS.
 The plan required under sub.
 (2) shall include the following: - (a) EROSION AND SEDIMENT CONTROL PRACTICES.
 Erosion and sediment control practices at each site where land disturbing construction activity is to occur shall be used to prevent or reduce all of the following: - 1.
 The deposition of soil from being tracked onto streets by vehicles. - 2.
 The discharge of sediment from disturbed areas into on-site storm water inlets. - 3.
 The discharge of sediment from disturbed areas into adjacent waters of the state. - 4.
 The discharge of sediment from drainage ways that flow off the site. - 5.
 The discharge of sediment by dewatering activities. - 6.
 The discharge of sediment eroding from soil stockpiles existing for more than 7 days. - 7.
 The discharge of sediment from erosive flows at outlets and in downstream channels. - 8.
 The transport by runoff into waters of the state of chemicals, cement, and other building compounds and materials on the construction site during the construction period.
 However, projects that require the placement of these materials in waters of the state, such as constructing bridge footings or BMP installations, are not prohibited by this subdivision. - 9.
 The transport by runoff into waters of the state of untreated wash water from vehicle and wheel washing. - (b) SEDIMENT PERFORMANCE STANDARDS.
 In addition to the erosion and sediment control practices under par. (a), the following erosion and sediment control practices shall be employed:

-- 1. BMPs that, by design, discharge no more than 5 tons per acre per year, or to the maximum extent practicable, of the sediment load carried in runoff from initial grading to final stabilization.
-Electronic soil loss spreadsheet calculation file(s) shall be submitted with the erosion control plan. - 2.
+- 1. BMPs that, by design, discharge no more than 5 tons per acre per year, or to the maximum extent practicable, of the sediment load carried in runoff from initial grading to final stabilization. - 2.
 No person shall be required to employ more BMPs than are needed to meet a performance standard in order to comply with maximum extent practicable.
 Erosion and sediment control BMPs may be combined to meet the requirements of this paragraph.
 Credit may be given toward meeting the sediment performance standard of this paragraph for limiting the duration or area, or both, of land disturbing construction activity, or for other appropriate mechanisms. - 3.
 Notwithstanding subd.
 1), if BMPs cannot be designed and implemented to meet the sediment performance standard, the plan shall include a written, site-specific explanation of why the sediment performance standard cannot be met and how the sediment load will be reduced to the maximum extent practicable. - (c) PREVENTIVE MEASURES.
 The plan shall incorporate all of the following: - 1.
 Maintenance of existing vegetation, especially adjacent to surface waters whenever possible. - 2.
 Minimization of soil compaction and preservation of topsoil. - 3.
-Minimization of land disturbing construction activity on slopes of 20% or more. - 4.
+Minimization of land disturbing construction activity on slopes of 20% or more - 4.
 Development of spill prevention and response procedures. - (4) LOCATION.
-The BMPs used to comply with this section shall be located prior to runoff entering waters of the state. - (5) IMPLEMENTATION.
-The BMPs used to comply with this section shall be implemented as follows: - (f) Erosion and sediment control practices shall be constructed or installed before land disturbing construction activities begin. - (g) Erosion and sediment control practices shall be maintained until final stabilization. - (h) Final stabilization activity shall commence when land disturbing activities cease and final grade has been reached on any portion of the site. - (i) Temporary stabilization activity shall commence when land disturbing activities have temporarily ceased and will not resume for a period exceeding 14 calendar days. - (j) BMPs that are no longer necessary for erosion and sediment control shall be removed by the responsible party.

-(6) ALTERNATE REQUIREMENTS.
+The BMPs used to comply with this section shall be located prior to runoff entering waters of the state. - (5) ALTERNATE REQUIREMENTS.
 The Director of Public Works or his designee may establish storm water management requirements more stringent than those set forth in this section if the Director of Public Works or his designee determines that an added level of protection is needed for sensitive resources.